 If your child has been diagnosed with a food allergy or intolerance we can make reasonable adjustments if informed and advised by a doctor.
 Safeguarding procedures do not permit us to take the word of any person who is not a qualified health professional working in a professional capacity with the child.
 Some children in our school have severe nut allergies and so we don't allow nuts or products containing nuts in school.
 However, some products are labelled 'may contain nuts.'
 These labels are precautionary and the products are permitted for snacks and packed lunches.

 Have you thought of sending in some home made biscuits instead of sweets?
-Children will enjoy making them too.
+Your child will enjoy making them too.
 If you are baking at home please remember we're a nut free school.